CETONIINAE Leach, 1815

 The European fauna is small compared with adjacent areas of Africa and Asia; it includes 48 species of 11 genera and 3 tribes, and of these only 7 species of 5 genera and 2 tribes extend to the UK.
-Valgini is represented by a single widespread Eurasian species, Valgus hemipterus (Linnaeus, 1758) which is present on many Mediterranean islands and extends north to the southern Baltic countries, and since the 1980’s has become established in North America, but does not (yet) occur in the UK.
+Valgini is represented by a single widespread Eurasian species, Valgus hemipterus (Linnaeus, 1758) which is present on many Mediterranean islands and extends north to the southern Baltic countries, and since the 1980’s has become established in North America.
 Trichiini is represented in Europe by 2 (from a total of 5) subtribes; Osmodermatina Schenkling, 1922 includes 2 species of Osmoderma Lepeletier & Serville, 1828, and Trichiina includes 3 species of Gnorimus Lepeletier & Serville, 1828 and 4 species of Trichius Fabricius, 1775.
 Cetoniini is represented by 2 (of about 10) subtribes; Cetoniina Leach, 1815 includes 5 genera, Aethiessa Burmeister, 1842 (1 sp.), Cetonia (4 spp.), Heterocnemis Albars, 1852 (1 sp.), Protaetia (24 spp.) and Tropinota Mulsant, 1842 (2 spp.) and Leucocelina Kraatz, 1882 includes 2 genera, Oxythyrea (6 spp.) and Paleira Reiche, 1871 (1 sp.).

-Valgus hemipterus is one of the most common chafers in Europe, and highly likely to be found in the UK soon.
+Valgus hemipterus is one of the most common chafers in Europe, and has very recently become established in the UK.